B2C Blueprint Store

 |Any numbers of gift certificates can be redeemed in the checkout at once.
 If doing so, the customer is prompted for the code of the certificate.
 After the customer has specified a valid code, the certificate amount is credited for the current order.
 Gift certificates can be combined with payment methods (e.g. invoice) without any restrictions.|

 Redeem Gift Card

 Any numbers of gift cards can be redeemed in the checkout at once.
 If doing so, the customer is prompted for the code and the PIN of the gift card.
 After the customer has specified a valid code and PIN, the gift card amount is credited for the current order.
-Gift cards can be combined with other unlimited payment methods (e.g., invoice).
+Gift cards can be combined with payment methods (e.g. invoice) without any restrictions.

 Gift Card/Certificate Balance

 The customer "My Account" section displays the gift card/certificate state and the amount left for each gift card.

 Sample Payment Implementations